 William Shakespeare Tour

-Although today’s London is very different there are still tantalising traces of the city Shakespeare once knew as well as memorials to his enduring legacy.
+Shakespeare’s London – discover tantalising traces of the life of ‘The Bard’ as well as memorials to his enduring legacy

 Simply input your tour request details in the form below.
 When you have finished, hit the Green ‘Submit to Match’ button.
 Your request will be instantly emailed to three highly qualified and enthusiastic London Blue Badge Tourist Guides, matching your criteria.
 They will then email you confirming availability, pricing and suggestions for the tour itself.
 So let one of our 500+ Blue Badge Tourist Guides make your stay in London a special one.